 The Foot Mark vs Single Open and Single Close Quote

 The foot—better referred to as prime—mark should not be used to show possession or to contract words.
-Using a foot mark to show possession in Shostakovich's 10th, for example, or in the title Max's Kansas City is wrong.
+For example, using a foot mark to show possession in Shostakovich's 10th Symphony or in the title Max's Kansas City is wrong.
 It's also wrong to use the foot mark in a contraction, as I'm using in this sentence.

-The correct usage is to indicate feet.
+The foot mark is only to be used to indicate feet.
 For example, I stand 5'7".

-In my initial examples in the first paragraph of this section, I should have used single close quotes instead of foot marks.
-Thus, it’s correct to say that Shostakovich’s 10th symphony is superb, Max’s Kansas City was a groundbreaking club in NY during the 60s and 70s, and that single close quotes should be used in contractions, as I’m correctly using them now in this sentence.
+Modifying my examples above, it’s correct to say that Shostakovich’s 10th symphony is superb, Max’s Kansas City was a groundbreaking club in NY during the 60s and 70s, and that single close quotes should be used in contractions, as I’m correctly using them now in this sentence.